Want to get started with Hybrid App Development but not sure what you need to know first?

 HTML and CSS are the languages you can use to build and style websites.
-Every single web page you see is using them, these aren’t programming languages, one is to structure the site and the other one is to style it.
+Every single web page you see is using them.

 I came from a different background, my JS skills where close to none, what really made a difference for me was Wes Bos’ course ES6 for Everyone, it’s all in video and teaches you a lot about the new version of JS that’s ES6/ES2015, it paid itself the same day I bought it.

-Ionic has to be my favorite framework of all times, it was like love at first sight, I started with it and it felt intuitive, I’ve been able to develop about 5 or 6 private apps for internal use for a few clients and I’ve gotten 4 of my own apps to Google Play.
+Ionic has to be my favorite framework of all times, it was like love at first sight, I started with it, and it felt intuitive, I’ve been able to develop about 5 or 6 private apps for internal use for a few clients, and I’ve gotten 4 of my apps to Google Play.

 If you want to get started with Ionic you can follow their docs or you can read tutorials here on my blog.

-I know there are more, but these 3 are the ones I read the most, I find their content really helpful and easy to follow 🙂
+I know there are more, but these 2 are the ones I read the most, I find their content helpful and easy to follow :-)

 There is a bonus technology I wanted to talk to you about, it’s called FIREBASE, they are a powerful platform for your mobile or web application.